kadena-io/pact-5/docs/builtins/Database/list-modules.md

 Use `list-modules` to get all of the modules deployed on a particular chain.

-Note: This function is only allowed in `/local` in chainweb.
+Note that the `list-modules` function is only supported for the `/local` endpoint in Chainweb.

 ### Basic syntax